Our Homes: NPH Honduras

 Did you know?

-- The NPH OneFamily program was launched in 2017 to reintegrate and support youth from the NPH home who are now able to live with their biological families.
+- The NPH OneFamily program reintegrates and supports youth from the NPH home who are now able to live with their biological families.

-- The Holy Family Surgery Center provides outpatient services for NPH children and the rural poor as well as medical training.
+empowerment, healthcare, and nutritional assistance. - Holy Family Surgery Center provides outpatient services for NPH children and the rural poor as well as medical training.

 More Information: